WordPress/performance/docs/Releasing-the-plugin.md

 ## Create a new GitHub release

+Once the above pull request has been merged, let the other maintainers know on [Slack](https://wordpress.slack.com/archives/performance) that no new commits or pull requests must be added to the branch due to the release process.
+Then, make sure that all GitHub actions successfully pass for the target branch (e.g. [for `trunk`](https://github.com/WordPress/performance/actions?query=branch%3Atrunk)).

-Go to https://github.com/WordPress/performance/releases/new to create a new release for the plugin.
-The release tag should be in the format `X.Y.Z`.
+After that, [create a new release tag for the plugin on GitHub](https://github.com/WordPress/performance/releases/new).
+The release tag should have the same name as the corresponding milestone used earlier, and it should be created from the `trunk` branch (unless this is for a patch release, in which case it should be created from the corresponding `release/...` branch).
 Finally, add the changelog (it can be found in the readme.txt file) to the release description and create the release.

 Once a new version is released on GitHub, the plugin will be deployed to the [WordPress.org repository](https://wordpress.org/plugins/performance-lab/) using [this action](../.github/workflows/deploy-dotorg.yml).